martajablonska/Weather_app/README.md

 ## How to use

-If you want to add your API_KEY or change degrees from Celcius to Fahrenhait check config.js file.
+If you want to change degrees from Celcius to Fahrenhait check config.js file.